mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 4. Functionally **annotate** each identified virus.

-By the end of this exercise, your objective will be to identify the bacteriophage that satisfies all of the following criteria:
+By the end of this exercise, our objective will be to identify the bacteriophage that satisfies all of the following criteria:
 > - Belongs to the ***Caudoviricetes*** class
 > - Is predicted to have a **complete genome**
 > - Is predicted to infect the ***Clostridium*** genus